tunroam/paper/report/903eaps.md

-This results in **PEAP-MSCHAPv2**, which is also suggested by FreeRADIUS[^freeradiusmschap] and available at many Eduroam networks, such as those at the
+This results in **PEAP-MSCHAPv2**, which is also suggested by FreeRADIUS[^freeradiusmschap] and is available at many Eduroam networks, such as those at the
 [University of Amsterdam](https://extranet.uva.nl/content/a-z/draadloos-internet-voor-bezoekers/beveiliging/beveiliging.html?1571231074718),
 [University Utrecht](https://handleidingen.uu.nl/handleiding/eduroam-op-chromeos/),